mku11/Salmon-AES-CTR/docs/README.md

 |_________|__________|____________|___________|__________|___________|__________|___________|

 ```
-* SalmonFile comes with a complete API for creating, deleting, copying, and moving files.
+* AesFile comes with a complete API for creating, deleting, copying, and moving files.
 * Filenames may be the same for 2 or more files so when you export make sure you don't overwrite
 other files in the export directory
 * If you use parallel processing you need to align to the CHUNK_SIZE.
-See SalmonImporter
+See AesFileImporter

-#### SalmonDrive
+#### Drive

-SalmonDrive is a virtual drive that hosts encrypted files.
+Drive is a virtual drive that hosts encrypted files.
 More specifically:
-1) Takes advantage of the SalmonFile API.
+1) Takes advantage of the AesFile API.
 2) Uses parallel processing to import and export files to the drive.
 3) Handles configuration for the encryption keys and nonce generation.
 4) Is portable so any device with Salmon can read/decrypt files.

-#### SalmonDriveConfig
+#### DriveConfig

 ```
                                                   DRIVE CONFIG FILE